renonesopocaj/quadric-canonicalizer/README.md

 It could be tested completely randomly (i.e., starting from a generic second-degree polynomial with random coefficients) once the aforementioned "term checking" has been automated.

-#### TODOs

-Let's summarize things to improve in the code:

-- Currently, there is no implementation to distinguish real elliptic cylinders from complex ones and real parallel planes from complex ones.
-- The parabolic cylinder has cases that are not correctly brought into canonical form.
-This could be resolved in two ways:
-    - Use a method that avoids symbolic resolutions.
-    - Ensure better handling of rounding errors due to floating point arithmetic.
-- Implement a way to check errors by examining the coefficients of the terms.
-- Implement a robust method for error tolerance in floating point arithmetic.
-- Ensure all matrices have $\det S=1$, i.e., permute those with $\det S=-1$ (and the corresponding rows in $D$).
-- Optional, only if generalizing to hyperquadrics is needed: use permutation matrices that reduce a generic quadric to a specific permutation of indeterminates, instead of the various if-else statements for each possible permutation.

 ### Graphical part

 The graphic part renders the transformation of the quadric from its original form to canonical form in Manim.
 Currently, it doesn't support "complex" quadrics: complex ellipsoid, complex cone, complex elliptic cylinder, complex intersecting planes, complex parallel planes.